 Iberostar Hotels & Resorts has 7 hotels on the Riviera Maya, distributed between Playa del Carmen and Playa Paraíso, two of the most beautiful spots in this region.

 Where warm colors give way to stone, some very interesting religious monuments are revealed.
 The most prominent is the San Gervasio church, a grandiose basilica with slim towers.
 Another highlight is San Bernardino, a sixteenth-century temple that mixes French and military styles.

 Trinidad is a dream come true for fans of colonial architecture.
 It was the third city founded in all of Cuba and quickly became one of the most prosperous trading villages in the Antilles, due to its proximity to both the sea and mountains.
 But, most importantly, it’s one of the few cities in Latin America that’s a UNESCO World Heritage site in its entirety.

 Iberostar Heritage Grand Trinidad is an exclusive hotel in Trinidad is actually an adults-only hotel (guests cannot be under 15 years old), one of the most impressive properties on the island, and a space where luxury, tradition, history and culture come together in perfect harmony.

 There are several essential stops on any visit to the city.
-The first is Plaza Carillo, where the Iglesia de San Francisco de Paula, the city hall and the Iberostar Grand Hotel Trinidad dominate with their monumental presence.
+The first is Plaza Carillo, where the Iglesia de San Francisco de Paula, the city hall and the Iberostar Heritage Grand Trinidad dominate with their monumental presence.
 The second is Plaza Mayor, where you can find the Church of the Holy Trinity and the Museum of Colonial Architecture.
 But, above all, the best thing to do is lose yourself and leave your map behind, indulging in the frenzy of colors, doors and windows that lead to other worlds.